open-plan-tool/simulation-server/README.md

 Now the webapp is available at `127.0.0.1:5001`

+Use

+    sudo docker-compose logs web

+to get the logs messages of the `web` service of the docker-compose.yml file

 Run `sudo docker-compose down` to shut the services down.

 ## Develop while services are running